seemslegit42/Loom/README.md

         ```

 *   **`POST /api/loom/summarize-url`**:
     *   Fetches content from a given URL and summarizes it using the Groq LLM.
+This is a non-streaming, direct utility endpoint.
     *   **Request Body** (JSON):
         *   `url` (string, required): The URL of the webpage to summarize.
     *   **Response** (JSON, non-streaming):